closedstack/WorkspaceONE-Reports/README.md

 ### Output
 This sample saves the result to a CSV file, you could very easily write it to a database or email it as you please.

+### Tests
+I have tested this code using Powershell 7, but it should work on Powershell 5.x as well (test in your test environment)